metaeducation/ren-cpp/doc/build.md

 **Building Ren Garden**

-If you want to build Ren Garden along with RenCpp, then instead of the above, type the following instructions:
+If you want to build Ren Garden along with RenCpp, then CMake will need to be able to find where Qt installed its CMake "package finders".
+This is generally done via the environment variable CMAKE_PREFIX_PATH.
+So if you installed Qt in `C:\Qt\5.4`, then be sure something along these lines is set in whatever environment you are invoking cmake from:

+    CMAKE_PREFIX_PATH=C:\Qt\5.4\mingw491_32\lib\cmake

+*(Note: Be sure to check to make sure this directory is actually there, and make the necessary adjustments if not.)*

+Once that's ready, type the following instructions:

     cmake -G"MinGW Makefiles" -DRUNTIME=rebol -DCLASSLIB_QT=1 -DGARDEN=yes
     make

-You will need to need to tell CMake where Qt installed its CMake "package finders".
-This is generally done via the environment variable CMAKE_PREFIX_PATH.
-So if you installed Qt in `C:\Qt\5.4`, then make sure something along these lines is set in whatever environment you are invoking cmake from:

-    CMAKE_PREFIX_PATH=C:\Qt\5.4\mingw491_32\lib\cmake

-If that doesn't work for some reason, adding these lines to `CMakeLists.txt` may be enough of a workaround to get the build to happen

-    set(
-        CMAKE_PREFIX_PATH
-        "C:\\Qt\\5.4\\mingw491_32\\lib\\cmake\\Qt5Core"
-        "C:\\Qt\\5.4\\mingw491_32\\lib\\cmake\\Qt5Widgets"
-        "C:\\Qt\\5.4\\mingw491_32\\lib\\cmake\\Qt5Gui"
-    )

-*(Note: Of course, the absolute links above are examples, and may not correspond to the version of Qt or MinGW that you use.
-So be sure to check to make sure these directories are actually there, and make the necessary adjustments if not.)*

-Now, if everything went smoothly, you should have an executable!
+If everything went smoothly, you should have an executable!
 However, the required DLLs for the C++ runtime, pthreads, and Qt will likely not be in your path.
 So odds are you'll get several DLL not found errors when you try to run.